johnantoni/mercury/README.md

 #### Specs / Integration Tests

-Mercury is fully tested using Jasmine (via Teabag) and Cucumber.
+Mercury is fully tested using Jasmine (via teaspoon) and Cucumber.
 You can clone the project to run the full suite.

-    rake teabag
+    rake teaspoon
     rake cucumber

 The default rake task does both of these in order.